Flagsmith/flagsmith-docs/docs/advanced-use/ab-testing.md

    2. Paypal Button - 5% of users
    3. Test users that don't see the Paypal Button - 5% of users

-2. In our app, we want to [Identify](/basic-features/managing-identities.md) each user before they start the checkout process.
-All Flagsmith Multivariate flags need us to Identify the user, so we can bucket them in a reproducible manner.
+2. In our app, we want to [identify](/basic-features/managing-identities.md) each user before they start the checkout process.
+All Flagsmith Multivariate flags need us to identify the user, so we can bucket them in a reproducible manner.
 3. When we get to the checkout page, check the `value` of the `paypal_button_test` flag for that user.
 If it evaluates to `show`, show the Paypal payment button.
 Otherwise, don't show the button.
-4. Send an event message to the Analytics platform, adding the name/value pair of `paypal_button_test` and the value of the flag; in this case it would be one of either `control`, `show` or `hide`.
+4. Send an event message to the analytics platform, adding the name/value pair of `paypal_button_test` and the value of the flag; in this case it would be one of either `control`, `show` or `hide`.
-5. Deploy your app, enable the flag and watch the data come in to your analytics platform.
+5. Deploy our app, enable the flag and watch the data come in to your analytics platform.

 Here is what creating the Flag would look like.